Power purchase agreement: Pricing

 Electricity rates are agreed upon as the basis for a PPA.
 Prices may be flat, escalate over time, or be negotiated in any other way as long as both parties agree to the negotiation.
 In a regulated environment, an Electricity Regulator will regulate the price.
 A PPA will often specify how much energy the supplier is expected to produce each year and any excess energy produced will have a negative impact on the sales rate of electricity that the buyer will be purchasing.
 This system is intended to provide an incentive for the seller to properly estimate the amount of energy that will be produced in a given period of time.

 Performance terms

 The buyer will typically require the seller to guarantee that the project will meet certain performance standards.
 If the electricity output fails to meet that specified by the PPA, the seller is responsible for retributing such costs.
 Other guarantees may include availability guarantees and power-curve guarantees.
 These are more applicable in regions where energy sources, such as some types of renewable energy, are more volatile.

+Pay-as-Produced and Baseload PPAs

+In addition to structural distinctions such as physical and virtual PPAs, renewable energy projects often utilize different delivery-based PPA structures depending on project characteristics and buyer requirements.
+Two common structural PPA types are Pay-as-Produced and Baseload PPAs.

+Pay-as-Produced PPAs are typical for variable generation assets such as wind and solar farms.
+Under this structure, the off-taker agrees to purchase all electricity as it is generated, regardless of fluctuations due to weather or other factors.
+This structure transfers generation risk to the buyer and is considered favorable for project developers seeking predictable revenue streams.

+By contrast, Baseload PPAs specify a fixed amount of electricity that must be delivered on a continuous or scheduled basis.
+In this arrangement, the seller assumes responsibility for meeting delivery commitments, which may involve using energy storage or supplementary sources to manage variability.
+Baseload PPAs are more commonly used when the off-taker requires steady and predictable electricity supply.